Jub Jub (musician): Biography

 Following his release from prison in January 2017, Jub Jub vowed to turn his life around.
-Shortly after his release, the musician released a song called "Ke Kopa Tshwarelo" (Please forgive me).
+Shortly after his release, the musician released a song called "Ke Kopa Tshwarelo" (Please forgive me) featuring Tshepo Tshola.
 As of 2019, he has made several TV appearances and is currently the host of the Moja Love reality show, Uyajola 9/9.

 Court case

 On 8 March 2010 he and his friend Themba Tshabalala caused a serious accident when they were drag racing under the influence of hard drugs on a public road near a school.

 Four children were killed and another two survived with brain damage.

 On 5 December 2012, both were sentenced to 25 years in jail each for murder, attempted murder and three related offences.

 An appeal was heard on 7 February 2014.

 On 8 October 2014 Jub Jub and Tshabalala's murder conviction was overturned to culpable homicide in a high court in Johannesburg.
 Their sentences were reduced from 25 years to 10 years, starting from 2012.
 On 5 January 2017 he was released on parole after serving 4 years, one month and one day of his sentence; Tshabalala was also released on parole the same day.